Select Page

 Standard Integration Interface

-The set of open interfaces enables seamless communication across robotic cells, AMRs, palletizing stations, storage systems, fleet managers, and business IT.
-Designed to be modular, vendor-independent, and MQTT-compatible, these specifications reduce integration overhead and enable scalable deployments across diverse equipment and software systems.
+The open interfaces enable seamless communication across robotic cells, AMRs, palletizing stations, storage systems, fleet managers, and business IT.
+Designed to be modular, vendor-independent and compatible with a wide set of communication protocols and technologies including MQTT, REST and Socket Messaging.
+They feature a set of interfaces enabling seamless communication and integration of robotic cells, AMRs, palletizing stations, automated storage systems, fleet managers, and high-level control and IT-systems.
+The specifications reduce integration overhead and enable scalable deployments across diverse equipment and software systems.

 #OpenInterfaces #AMR #EquipmentIntegration #Intralogistics #PlugAndPlay #MQTT #HLC